 CauseFlow never stores permanent credentials for your infrastructure.
 Every agent session uses temporary STS credentials with 15-minute expiry.

-Minimum permissions per agent
+Minimum permissions per investigation

 Human approval before action